basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

   <li>the PC NFS mounts, Nix cache endpoints, and recovered Docker workload container all needed client-side validation.</li>
 </ul>

-<p>Those findings went back into the cutover runbooks and the Nix config.
+<p>Those findings went back into the cutover runbooks and the Nix config, so the notes are available for anyone who might benefit from them later.</p>
-That is the part I like most: even the live migration notes became code or documentation, not folklore.</p>

 </details>